How Overtreatment and Medical Malpractice Intersect in American Medicine

 Study investigators acknowledged overtreatment as a significant cause of medical malpractice, citing a number of previous studies that demonstrate this contention.
 For example, various studies have shown that 30% of inpatient antimicrobial therapy is administered unnecessarily, 26% of advanced imaging is ordered when not needed, and 12% of acute percutaneous coronary interventions are performed in inappropriate situations.
 Acute Percutaneous Coronary Intervention (PCI), often referred to as coronary angioplasty or angioplasty with a stent, is a procedure that involves the insertion of a stent into the blood vessels of the heart.

-Researchers also pointed to studies showing that overuse of antibiotics leads to antibiotic resistance and Clostridium difficile infection, as well as the myriad of postoperative complications resulting from unnecessary surgical procedures
+Researchers also pointed to studies showing that overuse of antibiotics leads to antibiotic resistance and Clostridium difficile infection, as well as the myriad of postoperative complications resulting from unnecessary surgical procedures.

 Have You Been the Victim of Unnecessary Medical Treatment in New Jersey?